Margaret Lindsay: Early life

-Lindsay was born in Dubuque, Iowa, the eldest of six children of a pharmacist father who died in 1930.
+Margaret Kies (pronounced "keys") was born in Dubuque, Iowa, the eldest of six children of a pharmacist father who died in 1930.
 According to Tom Longden of the Des Moines Register, "Peg" was "a tomboy who liked to climb pear trees" and was a "roller-skating fiend".
 She graduated in 1930 from Visitation Academy in Dubuque.
+Her 1945 resumé lists her academic credentials as National Park Seminary in Washington, D. C. and the American Academy of Dramatic Art (where one of her classmates was Robert Cummings).

 Career

 1930s

-After attending National Park Seminary in Washington, D.C., Lindsay convinced her parents to enroll her at the American Academy of Dramatic Arts in New York.
-She went abroad to England to make her stage debut.
-She appeared in plays such as Escape, Death Takes a Holiday, and The Romantic Age.

-She was often mistaken as being British due to her convincing English accent.
-Her fellow dramatic-school student Robert Cummings was then posing as the Englishman "Blade Stanhope Conway" and convinced Margaret Kies to follow his example and adopt a new British identity - Margaret Lindsay.
+She began her theatrical career on stage in two hit plays, Death Takes a Holiday and By Candlelight.
+Her friend Bob Cummings couldn't find work in pictures because casting directors were looking for English juveniles.
+Cummings then posed as the Englishman "Blade Stanhope Conway" and, as columnist S. R. Mook reported in 1936, "got more work than he could take care of.
+It was also Bob who, meeting Margaret Lindsay who had been in his class at the dramatic school, suggested to her (when she told him she couldn't find work) that she follow his example.
+She did."
+Margaret Kies became "British actress" Margaret Lindsay.

 She impressed Universal Studios enough to sign her for their 1932 version of The Old Dark House.
 As James Robert Parish and William T. Leonard wrote in Hollywood Players: The Thirties (Arlington House, 1976), Lindsay returned to America and arrived in Hollywood, only to discover that Gloria Stuart had been cast in her role in the film.
-After some minor roles in Pre-Code films such as Christopher Strong and the groundbreaking Baby Face, which starred Barbara Stanwyck, Lindsay was cast in the Fox Film Corporation's award-winning Cavalcade.
-Lindsay was selected for a small but memorable role as Edith Harris, a doomed English bride whose honeymoon voyage takes place on the Titanic.
+After some minor roles in pre-Code films such as Christopher Strong and the groundbreaking Baby Face, which starred Barbara Stanwyck, Lindsay was cast in the Fox Film Corporation's award-winning Cavalcade.
+Lindsay was selected for a role as Edith Harris, a doomed English bride whose honeymoon takes place on the Titanic.

-She won the role by backing up her British accent with an elaborate "biography" that claimed she was born in a London suburb, the daughter of a London broker who sent her to a London convent for her education.
-"Although I looked and talked English... to tell them I was actually from Iowa would have lost the assignment for me," she later explained.